 - Was the alert necessary?

-- Did it provide enough context?
+- Did it give enough context?

 - Was the runbook helpful?

-- Could this be prevented?
+- Could the underlying thing be prevented?

 # Core SLO alerts only